mohammadrameez/Speech-Emotion-Recognition/README.md

 # Mel-Frequency Cepstral Coefficients (MFCCs)

-  +Spectral contrast
+  + Spectral contrast
-  +Chroma feature
+  + Chroma feature
-  +Energy
+  + Energy
-  +Zero-crossing rate
+  + Zero-crossing rate
-  +Pitch-related features
+  + Pitch-related features

 # Feature Normalization:
   + Make sure to standardize the extracted features, ensuring they share similar scales.
 This step is crucial as it significantly boosts the performance of machine learning models.